OutcoderSoftware/OutcoderSoftware.github.io/_posts/2024-07-12-How-to-Do-Client-Side-Scripting-with-Airlock-Browser.md

 Airlock Browser provides barcode data to client-side JavaScript as an immutable object named `scanData`.
 Use fields like `BarcodeData`, `SourceScanner`, and `Symbology` to handle and manipulate scan results.

+## 4. Adding Client-Side CSS
+Improve the appearance and usability of legacy web applications by applying custom CSS.
+Tap the CSS button on the Web Application Profile screen and use the CSS editor to add your styles.

+## 5. Applying a Custom User Agent
+Some web applications require specific User Agents to render content correctly.
+Paste a custom User Agent string into the User Agent field in the Web Application Profile settings.

+### Example: Adding a Custom JavaScript